damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

 *Instruction of user guide consists the description of product (what) and use the of it (how).
 So,documentaion of user guide devide to two part as shown in below.*

-### **1. Description of product **
+### **1. Description of product**

   ```
-1. What is the final product?
+1. What should include the description of the final product?

   - Product name
   - Description of the main product elements
   - Model or type number
+  - Teach the essentials and technical specifications ( echopen example)(example of PX4 User Guide)
   - Visualization the final product by images and/or videos
-  - Teach the essentials and technical specifications ( echopen example)(example of PX4 User Guide)

 ```
-### **2. How to use it?**
+### **2. Use of product**

-### **3.**

  ```
-  - Product name
-- Model or type number
-- Description of the main product elements
-- Illustration of final product
-- Visualization the final product by images and/or videos
+ 1. How to use the product?

 - Materials required
   - App
-  - Type of software
+  - Software
-  - device name
+  - Device name
   - ...
 - Procedure
-  - Basic configuration (example of PX4 User Guide)
-  - Install the needed software (Installation instructions) (example of poppy User Guide)
+  - Installation instructions of (example of poppy User Guide)
+    - Firmware
+    - Software
+    - App
-  - Setup the software (example of poppy User Guide)
+  - Setup instruction of (example of poppy User Guide)
+    - Software
+    - Firmware
+    - App
   - Option setting
-  - Visualization of procedure via imanges and videos (video guide)
-  -...
   - Troubleshooting section and instructions on how to solve problems (example of Farmbot Troubleshooting)
   - Repair information
   - Information on disposal of the product and packaging
-- Technical specifications ( echopen example)
   - explains how to update your firmware to the latest version
-- Teach the essentials (example of PX4 User Guide)
   - Reporting problems and issues on the forums and chat
+  - Visualization of procedure via imanges and videos (video guide)
   ```